TopEFT/topeft/analysis/topeft_run2/README.md

         - Each histogram task now ends with a concise “variation recap” line that lists the requested variation labels, the object/weight variations that actually executed, and the histogram labels that were filled; search for ``Completed histogram task`` to see the summary for a given sample/channel combination.
+Internally the processor stashes these recaps in a reserved accumulator key, which the workflow pops before writing outputs so downstream consumers only see the usual histograms.
         - Example 5-event futures run with full diagnostics::

             python run_analysis.py ../../input_samples/sample_jsons/test_samples/UL17_private_ttH_for_CI.json \